Voice Messages

 If STT is configured, MindRoom also transcribes the audio and routes it through the normal text pipeline.

-If STT is unavailable, disabled, or fails, the audio still remains available as an attachment and falls back to π€ [Attached voice message].
+If STT is unavailable, disabled, or fails after media registration succeeds, the audio remains available as an attachment and falls back to π€ [Attached voice message].

 Overview